 The Portpatrick Golf Club Driving range is an easy day out, and lots of fun for teens.
 There are 12 stalls and the range rarely gets busy, so you can just turn up on a quiet afternoon.
 You can get balls from the self-serve machine and if you need them, the club will also loan you some clubs.

 Afterwards there’s a small on-site cafe serving simple hot meals.

 Quad Biking on a Farm

-This is one for lovers of great scenery and farm animals.
+If your teens are lovers of great scenery and farm animals this is definitely one of the best things to do with Teens in Dumfries & Galloway.
 For £48 per person you can take a morning’s quad bike tour around a working farm, herding sheep, touring the fields and getting to see behind the scenes.

 Guests are provided with full training, and safety helmets are provided.
 A guide will accompany you on the tour, to make sure everyone stays safe!

 Mountain Biking at 7Stanes